Kelvenmanuel/Unit_3_Project_KelvenManuel_CS/README.md

         self.close()
 ```
 5. Try login ( Parts of the code ).
-The flowchart of the code is showed above in the Design(fig 04).
+The flowchart of the code is shown above in the Design(fig 04).
 It guarantees the security of the Program where only allows the user to enter after input the correct user_name and password.
 ```.py
     def try_login(self):